Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 The Socratic Method

-But perhaps Socrates was most famous for being inquisitive.
-He developed the ‘elenchus’, the Socratic method, a technique that was focused on stimulating critical thinking.
-It was primarily a tool for rhetoric, for use in debates between individuals holding opposing viewpoints.
-But it was not just about setting out an argument, learning to ask questions was key to its effectiveness.
+The method is now primarily linked with rhetoric and for use in debates between individuals holding opposing viewpoints.
+But it was not just about setting out an argument; learning to ask questions was key to its effectiveness.

 Socrates happily asked questions of just about anything and anybody.
 Socrates’ subtle yet ironic questions often revealed other people’s ignorance.
 This was helpful in unpicking wrong assumptions but he became known as the ‘Gadfly’ for his persistent interrogation.
 Unfortunately, his questions eventually goaded so many prominent Athenians that he was sentenced to death.